-Sip on a tropical and refreshing Mai Tai and pretend you’re on a beach.
+Sip on a tropical and refreshing Pineapple Mai Tai and pretend you’re on a beach.
 These delicious tiki cocktails are made with three types of rum, orange liqueur, lime juice, pineapple juice and orgeat syrup.
 One sip and you’ll be in paradise!

-Traditional Mai Tai recipe
+About this Pineapple Mai Tai recipe

 Tiki lovers, this one is for you.
 Tiki drinks are known for being over-the-top, but none is more classic than the Mai Tai.
+The cocktail is supposedly named for the Tahitian word maitaʻi, meaning “good.”

-If you are just getting into these tropical cocktails, the Mai Tai a great place to start and flex your skills.
+Though there are a couple of ingredients that aren’t as easy to find, it’s still a super simple cocktail.
+If you are just getting into these tropical cocktails, the Mai Tai is a great foray to flex your skills.
 Let’s get into this sweet and delicious drink.

 More tiki cocktail recipes: Pineapple Tiki Punch • Boozy Dole Whip • Fish Bowl